divx118/cifs/README.md

 cifs mounting
 =============

-There is now also a google chromeos app available in the store.
-More info https://github.com/GoogleChrome/chromeos_network_file_share/
+**Since chrome 71 this functionality is also build into chromeos, however the transfer speeds are very slow in my case.**

 mount smb share on chromeos in developermode